pacifics/PassDao/README.md

 Public functions are :

-- Propose to create a new project and to work as a project manager of PASS DAO
+- Proposal to create a new project and to work as a project manager of PASS DAO

-- Propose to be a contractor of PASS DAO
+- Proposal to be a contractor of PASS DAO

 - Submit a Funding proposal

 - Submit a question to a vote by the Community of shareholders

-- Propose to change the Dao rules
+- Proposal to change the Dao rules

-- Propose to upgrade one or all the smart contracts (except Pass DAO which can't be updated)
+- Proposal to upgrade one or all the smart contracts (except Pass DAO which can't be updated)

 - Vote (for shareholders)